NorthcoteHS/10DWEB/1_webFundamentals/modules/numberGuesser/README.md

 # numberGuesser

+I'm thinking of a number between 1 and 100.
+Can you guess it?

-Your task is to create a basic number guessing game.
-The computer generates a number and the player has to guess it.
-The computer then responds with either higher or lower.
+Your job is to create a program that "thinks" of a number and lets the user guess!
+With each guess, you should tell the user whether they're too high, too low, or correct.

 ## Steps